reallyreadit/blog/_posts/2019-11-10-readups-next-chapter.markdown

 	The Numbers
 </h2>
 <p>
 	In this section, we’ll review the analytics.
 Simply put, my goal is to overshare.
 Recklessly.
 And honestly.
 Data is tricky.
-(For more information on that, Jeff and I highly recommend [this article](read:thenewatlantiscom_why-data-is-never-raw---the-new-atlantis).
+(For more information on that, Jeff and I highly recommend <a href="https://readup.com/read/thenewatlantiscom/why-data-is-never-raw---the-new-atlantis">this article</a>.
 It inspired us to start using the term “capta” instead of “data.”)
 Some of this stuff isn’t always pretty, but any startup that shows you a bunch of rosy charts isn’t telling the full truth.
 </p>
 <p>
 	We’re still fighting tooth and nail for every new user.
 This chart should make that fact pretty obvious: